deaneyang/blog/_posts/2021-05-09-RiemannCurvature.md

   - \partial^2_{jk}g_{il}(0) - \partial^2_{il}g_{jk}(0)),
 $$

-then if two metrics $g$ and $h$ are isometric near $0$, then, there exist local coordinates for each metric such that \eqref{zeroth-order-metric}, \eqref{first-order-metric}, and
+then if two metrics $g$ and $h$ are isometric up to second order near $0$, then, there exist local coordinates for each metric such that \eqref{zeroth-order-metric}, \eqref{first-order-metric}, and

 $$
   R^g_{ijkl} = R^h_{ijkl}.
 $$

-The fact that this is invariant under local diffeomorphisms given by \eqref{second-order-map} implies that it transforms as a $4$-th order tensor under arbitrary local diffeomorphisms.
+The fact that this is invariant under local diffeomorphisms given by \eqref{third-order-map} implies that it transforms as a $4$-th order tensor under arbitrary local diffeomorphisms.
 In other words, it is a coordinate-independent invariant of the metric.
 It is, in fact, the Riemann curvature tensor at $0$.